ivangfr/springboot-rsocket-webflux-aop/README.md

 # springboot-rsocket-webflux-aop

 The goal of this project is to play with [`RSocket`](https://rsocket.io/) protocol.
-For it, we will implement three [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) Java applications: `movie-server`, `movie-client-shell` and `movie-client-ui`.
-As storage, it's used the reactive NoSQL database [`MongoDB`](https://www.mongodb.com/).
-All the streaming of movie events and the logging are handling by AOP (Aspect Oriented Programming).
+To do this, we will implement three [`Spring Boot`](https://docs.spring.io/spring-boot/index.html) Java applications: `movie-server`, `movie-client-shell` and `movie-client-ui`.
+For storage, the reactive NoSQL database [`MongoDB`](https://www.mongodb.com/) is used.
+All streaming of movie events and logging is handled by AOP (Aspect Oriented Programming).

 ## Proof-of-Concepts & Articles